tonikelope/coronapoker/docs/BOTS.md

 Every opponent gets an **`OpponentTracker`** kept in the session-wide `TRACKER_MEMORY` map (keyed by nick, persisting across hands).
-The dealer records each player's actions into it; the bot reads it back.
+The dealer records each player's actions into it.
+The bot reads it back.

 - **VPIP** (voluntarily put money in pot), **PFR** (preflop raise) and **AF** (aggression factor) are the headline stats.